ycm-core/YouCompleteMe/test/README.md

 vim --clean --not-a-term -S lib/run_test.vim <test script>.test.vim
 ```

-The important thing to know is that `run_test.vim` is sourced and it in tern
+The important thing to know is that `run_test.vim` is sourced and it in turn
 sources the test script, which contains the test functions, which are named
 `Test_*`.